tatumamckinnis/Nbody/README.md

 This method returns the total/net force exerted on this body by all the bodies in the array parameter.
 The principle of superposition ([see Physics][Physics]) says that the net force acting on a `CelestialBody` object by many other bodies is the sum of the pairwise forces acting on the `CelestialBody` by each body.
 So you'll need to sum the forces returned by `calcForceExertedByX` (or `Y`) in calculating the value to return.

 You must make sure _**NOT to include the force exerted by a body on itself!**_ The universe might collapse (Infinite/NaN error) if an object attracted itself.
-If you loop over each element in array `bodies`, you'll need code like what's shown below to avoid summing the force of an object on itself.
-In the body of the if statement you'd write code to accumulate the sum of all forces exerted on `this` `CelestialBody` by the `CelestialBody b`.
+If you loop over each element in array `bodies`, you'll need to check explicitly with code that looks something like the following.

 <br>